kevinolega/callcentertrainingtips/second.md

 ---
 layout: page
-title: Part 2: Call Center Success Secrets and Mindset
+title: Reviewer Part 2: Call Center Success Secrets and Mindset
 author: Kevin Olega
-permalink: /workingsecond/
+permalink: /zwei/
 ---

-WORKING ON PART TWO
+Thank you for completing part one.
+Here’s part two.

 ### The Basics How To Succeed In Life and Call Center Work

+To participate in this activity please read the following statements out loud.
+Let’s begin!

 Your mindset will dictate whether you will succeed or fail.